UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 Notes:

-Unlike PEP8 which is a style guide and `flake8` which just tells you where your code needs changes, `black` is a tool that will format your code.
+Unlike PEP8, which is a style guide, and `flake8` which just tells you where your code needs changes, `black` is a tool that will format your code.